-The Emergency Preparedness and Response Plan for Child Care (EPP) has been developed to ensure that child care providers are prepared and safe measures are in place before, during, and after an emergency or disaster.
-Having an emergency preparedness plan reduces the risks of emergencies, and provides child care providers with the information required to prepare and respond in the event of an emergency.
+The Emergency Preparedness and Response Plan for Child Care (EPP) has been developed to ensure that child care providers are prepared, and safe measures are in place before, during, and after an emergency or disaster.
+Having an emergency preparedness plan reduces the risks of emergencies and provides child care providers with the information required to prepare and respond in the event of an emergency.

-This New Mexico Children Youth and Families Department (CYFD) plan follows the guidance provided by the Administration for Children and Families (ACF), Office of Child Care (OCC) Information Memorandum issued on February 17, 2011 (Log No. CCDF-ACF-IM-2011-01).
-The OCC guidance has been prepared to assist the CYFD and other Child Care and Development Fund (CCDF) Lead Agencies in developing, exercising, and maintaining written child care emergency preparedness and response plans pursuant to the March 2016 submission of the Child Care Development Fund (CCDF) Plan and updated on May 2018 as part of the 2019-2021 CCDF Planning Cycle.
+This New Mexico Early Childhood Education and Care Department (ECECD) plan follows the guidance provided by the Administration for Children and Families (ACF), Office of Child Care (OCC) Information Memorandum issued on February 17, 2011 (Log No. CCDF-ACF-IM-2011-01).

+The OCC guidance has been prepared to assist the ECECD and other Child Care and Development Fund (CCDF) Lead Agencies in developing, exercising, and maintaining written child care emergency preparedness and response plans pursuant to the submission of the Child Care Development Fund (CCDF) Plan for 2019-2021 Planning Cycle.